zdharma-continuum/zinit/docs/Z-PLUGINS.md

 ## What Can They Do?

-1. Add a new Zplugin subcommand (i.e. the command that’s placed after the function `zplugin …​` when calling Zplugin).
+1. Add a new Zplugin subcommand (i.e. the command that’s placed after the function `zplugin …` when calling Zplugin).

-2. Add new ice-modifiers
+2. Add new ice-modifiers.

 3. Register four type of hooks:

-    1.  `atclone` hook – run after cloning any plugin or downloading any snippet
+    1.  `atclone` hook – run after cloning any plugin or downloading any snippet.

-    2.  `atpull` hook – run after pulling new commits (i.e. updating) for any plugin / snippet
+    2.  `atpull` hook – run after pulling new commits (i.e. updating) for any plugin / snippet.

-    3.  `atinit` hook – run before loading any plugin / snippet, after it has been set-up (i.e. downloaded)
+    3.  `atinit` hook – run before loading any plugin / snippet, after it has been set-up (i.e. downloaded).

-    4.  `atload` hook – run after loading any plugin / snippet
+    4.  `atload` hook – run after loading any plugin / snippet.

-4. Register hooks for generating help text, shown by the `zplugin help` subcommand
+4. Register hooks for generating help text, shown by the `zplugin help` subcommand.

 ## How To Code Them?